-1. “Charlie and I don’t pay attention to macro forecasts.
-We’ve worked together now for 54 years, and I can’t think of a time when we made a decision on a stock or on a company.”
+1. “Charlie and I don’t pay attention to macro forecasts.”
 Warren Buffett.
 A genuine “value investor” determines “intrinsic value” based on “owner’s earnings” which will reflect what a private buyer would pay for the same share of the specific business.
 Treating a share of stock as a share in a business is fundamental to value investing.
 Yes, macro exists; no, it will not be a source of alpha for you.

 2. “I don’t read economic forecasts.
 I don’t read the funny papers.”
 Warren Buffett.
 If you focus on the micro aspects of the particular business, the macro takes care of itself.
 When Mr. Market is filled with fear, you will see relatively more micro bargains for individual stocks.
 And when the macro market is filled with greed, you will not see micro opportunities for individual stocks.